datalad-handbook/book/docs/usecases/reproducible-paper.rst

 prove the functionality and usefulness of his software.
 Next to a directory in which he developed his code, and directories with data he tested his code on, he now also has other directories with different data sources used for validation analyses.
-"This can't take too long!"
+"This can not take too long!"
 Steve thinks optimistically when he finally sits down to write up a paper.

 His scripts run his algorithm on the different data collections, create derivatives of his raw data,